Improving Healthcare for All

-Beginning with our Generika pharmacies and FamilyDOC primary care clinics, our vision is to build a healthcare ecosystem, with synergies across the Ayala Group.
+Beginning with our Generika pharmacies, FamilyDOC primary care clinics, and various health technology initiatives like an online pharmacy, MedGrocer, our vision is to build a healthcare ecosystem, with synergies across the Ayala Group.
 By establishing an integrated and efficient network, we aim to make quality healthcare more accessible and affordable for all Filipinos.

 Building a Healthcare Ecosystem

 FamilyDOC is a new 3-in-1 community-based primary care clinic offering the services of an outpatient clinic, a diagnostic facility and a pharmacy, all under one roof.
 In December 2015, the first two clinics were opened in Imus, Cavite and CAA Road, Las Pinas.
 In June 2017, FamilyDOC expanded six more clinics in Bacoor, Imus, and Dasmarinas, Cavite and in Marcos Alvarez and BF Resort Las Pinas.
 FamilyDOC aims to provide affordable quality primary healthcare for the Filipino family.

 Sa Generika, Laging May PLUS Ka.

 Generika was established in 2003 with the vision of making quality affordable generic medicines more accessible for Filipinos.
 Since then, it has grown into a chain of over 690 branches nationwide.
 Today, Generika remains committed to expanding its footprint, and to offering innovative healthcare services for its customers.